eamoeco/slate/source/index.html.md

 GET /api/package

-Return a package with information about alerts, devices and transactions.
+Return packages with information about alerts, devices and transactions.

 > Example of a request: